 Any copies of records furnished at the request of a student shall be subject to the payment of a reasonable fee, to be established by the university from time to time, for such service.
-At present, the cost is \$1.00 per transcript for unofficial documents and \$10.00 for official documents.
+At present, the cost is \$10.00 for official transcripts.